Importance of Sleep

 - Problems with learning and memory

-Sleep deprivation can be a contributing factor to more severe health conditions.
+Insufficient sleep deprivation can be a contributing factor to more severe health conditions.
 That's not to mention 100,000 car accidents a year-especially by teenagers.

 If that doesn't get you to sleep more, then you should know that sleep deprivation spikes levels of the hormone ghrelin, which increases hunger, and lowers your appetite suppressing hormones known as PYY.
 You eat more to compensate for the lack of sleep and you crave more sugars and refined carbohydrates as a result.

-Sleep deprivation also increases stress hormones such as cortisol, which kills brain cells in the memory and mood center called the hippocampus.
+A lack of sleep also increases stress hormones such as cortisol, which kills brain cells in the memory and mood center called the hippocampus.

 Sleep is not a nuisance or a luxury, it's part of regular maintenance and repair.
 Getting enough sleep can mean the difference between a sick, tired, foggy, unfocused, life and one where you feel vibrantly healthy and fully tuned into the world around you.

 What many people forget is that good sleep is linked to a great quality mattress.
 The quality of your mattress can have a huge impact on your sleep, and poorer quality mattresses, also expose you to toxic glues, chemicals, fire retardants, dust-mites, and allergens that can inhibit sleep and have adverse effects on health.
+Read our mattress buying guide and tips to learn what to look for when buying a good mattress.

 The critical "system maintenance" your body performs while sleeping includes: